nilesh8820/DeltaxAssignment/README.md

-I didt completed the assignment properly due to some urgent work
+I didt completed the assignment properly due to some urgent work.